How-To Creole

 Meaning

-Translation: When the house is small, carry the bedding under your arm
+Translation: When the house is small, carry your sleeping mat under your arm.

 Example 1

-Out mèt mete bwat la nan kwen an pou n ka gen plis plas.
-Kay piti nat anba bra!
+Ou mèt mete bwat la nan kwen an pou n ka gen plis plas.
+Kay piti, nat anba bra!

-You can put the box over there so we can have more space.
-Making good use of this small space is important!
+You can put the box in the corner so that we have more space.
+When space is limited, we must make the best of it!

 Example 2

-Di Fedner pou l koud pantalon si l chire.
-Kay piti nat anba bra!
+Di Fedner pou l koud pantalon an si l chire.
+Kay piti, nat anba bra!

-Tell Fedner to sew his pants if it rips.
-We must make good use of our resources!
+Tell Fedner to mend his pants if they tear.
+We must make good use of what we have!

 Newer Post Older Post Home